ShadowTraffic/shadowtraffic-examples/README.md

 **Discussion**

 By default, ShadowTraffic generates events indefinitely.
-But in this example, setting `events exactly` to a number bounds how many events are generated.
+But in this example, setting `maxEvents` to a number bounds how many events are generated.
 When that limited is reached, ShadowTraffic stops.

 ---